 • Settings:

-Best Time to See Polar BearsScroll
+Best Time to See Polar BearScroll

-Best Time to See Polar Bears
+Best Time to See Polar Bear

-The Best Time to See Polar Bears
+The Best Time to See Polar Bear

 "Polar bears live throughout Svalbard and can be seen at all times of the year, but their exact whereabouts, though determined by sea ice levels, can never be pinpointed with a great degree of accuracy."